17.10.2020

 1. Steam the barrel with juniper to destroy all microorganisms.

-2. Put the washed mushrooms in a barrel, salting each layer with a portion of salt.
-A third of all salt should be left for re-salting.
+2. Place the washed mushrooms in a barrel, salting each layer with a portion of salt.
+A third of all the salt should be left for re-salting.

-3. Pour the contents of the barrel with cold water;
+3. Fill the contents of the barrel with cold water;

-5. Put oppression (heavy stone) on top, calcined in the fire and steamed with juniper.
+5. Place a heavy stone on top, calcined in fire and steamed with juniper.

-6. During the week, it is necessary to remove the foam formed on top.
+6. Throughout the week, it is necessary to remove the foam that has formed on top.

-7. After a week, the water drains completely.
+7. After a week, the water is completely drained.
 It is replaced with a new one.
-When re-filling the mushrooms with water, you need to add sweet peas, cloves and dill.
+When re-watering the mushrooms, you need to add sweet peas, cloves and dill.

 8. The barrel must be rinsed before refilling.
-Dill is placed at the bottom of it.
+Dill is placed at the bottom.

-9. The laying of mushrooms is also done in layers, only this time there will be three times less salt.
+9. The mushrooms are also added in layers, only this time there will be three times less salt.

 10. The barrel is covered with a wooden lid, consisting of two parts, on top of which oppression is also laid.

-11. The workpiece must be moved to a cool cellar, pantry.
+11. The workpiece must be moved to a cool cellar or pantry.

 After a month and a half, you can eat mushrooms.
-They will turn out crispy, not very salty.
-If the first water is not drained, then bitterness will be present in the workpiece.
+They will be crispy and not very salty.
+If the first water is not drained, then the workpiece will contain bitterness.

 Fast way

-Not only mushrooms salted in cold water can be crispy and dense.
-Way hot salting with oak leaf is efficient but faster.
-In addition, you do not have to think about where to put the blanks.
+Not only mushrooms pickled in cold water can be crispy and dense.
+Way hot salting with oak leaf is effective, but faster.
+In addition, you don’t have to think about where to put the blanks.

 How to cook russula: simple recipes for the winter

-For cooking, it is better to take cans of 0.5-1 l and metal lids for seaming.
+For cooking, it is better to take 0.5-1 liter jars and metal lids for sealing.

 • 3 liters of water;